 This rider modifies the terms of your health plan.
 Please keep this rider with your Benefit Description for easy reference.

-The outpatient benefits described in your Benefit Description have been changed to include coverage for telehealth services.
+The outpatient benefits for covered services furnished by preferred providers as described in your Benefit Description have been changed to include coverage for telehealth services with Blue Cross and Blue Shield's designated telehealth vendor.